How We Help Animals

-Like Henry Bergh, we believe that protections for children and animals need to be advanced together since their vulnerability in society often stem from the same problems.
+Like Henry Bergh, we believe that protections for children and animals need to be advanced together since their vulnerabilities in society often stem from the same problems.

-We work toward significant protections for animals in areas where we can bring to bear our expertise and experience in the fields of medicine, public health, and international affairs.
+We advance protections for animals in areas where we can bring to bear our expertise and experience in the fields of medicine, public health, and international affairs.

-Animal trafficking is the transport of animals from one place to another for the purposes of commercial enterprise or another form of exploitation.
-While some forms of trafficking are illegal, animal trafficking is broadly supported and promoted by existing laws.
+While some forms of trafficking are illegal, animal trafficking is broadly supported by existing laws.

 Coerced labor in the food and fiber industries isn’t the only issue that links the suffering of people and animals.